GOkwori/Toons-Quiz/README.md

 - **Exclusive Content**:
   *As a loyal player, I'm interested in accessing exclusive quizzes, challenges, or rewards that acknowledge my frequent engagement.*

-- **Contributing Feedback**:
-  *I would like the opportunity to suggest new features, content, or improvements, helping to shape the future of the game.*

 #### As the game developer

 * I want to attract a broad user base and keep them engaged so that the site can grow in popularity and explore potential monetization opportunities.
-* I aim to build a community around the game, encouraging users to return and share the game with others to increase user retention and engagement.
 * I need to ensure the game is accessible to all users, including those with visual impairments, to adhere to inclusivity standards and expand the game's reach.

 - - -